20 Psychological Life Hacks That Can Help You Make the Most of Social Encounters

 Put a mirror behind you at the counter.
 When an angry customer approaches you, they will have their reflection in the mirror and will most probably calm down.
 Nobody likes ruining their image.

 There you have it.
-The 20 most useful psychological life hacks that can help you gain the advantage in social situations.
+The 20 most useful psychological life hacks that can help you make the most of social interactions.
 Use them wisely.

 Also, if you enjoyed this post and want to receive similar ones in your email on a weekly basis don’t forget to subscribe to my weekly newsletter.
 It is free, educational and awe-inspiring: